 Along with destination-appropriate clothing, a light stroller can be a back saver if you have a small child.
 And don’t forget those zip-lock bags for international travel, good for leftovers, garbage and – in emergencies – for airsick children.

-Remember to take a long a good first aid kit as well as a small Swiss army type of knife.
-It can really come in handy for peeling fruit, fixing toys or cutting off dangling threads.
+Remember to take a good first aid kit as well as a small Swiss army type of knife.
+It can really come in handy for peeling fruit, fixing toys, or cutting off dangling threads.
 Just don’t forget to store it in your luggage and not your carry on.